Express Yourself (Madonna song): Reception and analysis

 Theorist Douglas Kellner further asserted that the video was a feminist critique of male fighting and brutality, with images of the male workers engaged in a boxing match at the end.
 According to him, Madonna deliberately appropriated traditional feminine images in the beginning of the video, but contrasted them with her "crotch-hugging" male poses near the end, and discordant images of women assuming the male position.
 As feminist author Susan Bordo pointed out, "it is the postmodern nature of the video that has most entranced academic critics, and its various ways of constituting identities that refuse stability, that remain fluid, that resist definition."
 At the 1989 MTV Video Music Awards, "Express Yourself" was nominated in the categories of Best Female Video, Best Editing, Best Cinematography, Best Direction and Best Art Direction, winning the last three categories.
 Billboard also honored the video as the Best Music Video of the year, at their Music Video Awards for 1989.
 The music video of "Express Yourself" is ranked at number one on Slant Magazine's "100 Greatest Music Videos".
 It is also placed at number ten on both Rolling Stones "The 100 Top Music Videos" and MTV's "100 Greatest Videos Ever Made", as well as number three on MuchMusic's list of "Top 100 Videos of The Century".
 David Dale from The Sydney Morning Herald listed it as one of the Most Influential Videos of All Time, at number 18.
-Time magazine listed it at number eight on their countdown of The 30-All Time Best Music Videos.
+In 2011, Time magazine named it one of the 30 All-Time Best Music Videos.